Q: What is "creative placemaking?"

 A: The NEA's Appropriations Request to Congress is $10 million.
 Pending availability of funding, grants are expected to be awarded at set levels ranging from $25,000 to $200,000.

 Q: What is the success rate for applicants?

-A: In 2013, 254 eligible applications were received and 59 grants were recommended, a success rate of roughly 23 percent.
+A: In 2014, 248 eligible applications were received and 66 grants were recommended, a success rate of roughly 26%.

 Q: If we received an Our Town grant last year, can we apply again this year?

-A: No. Current Our Town grantees (FY 2013) and their officially named partners are not eligible to apply this year under the FY 2014 Our Town guidelines.
-You may apply to the Our Town category again next year for FY 2015 for a distinctly different project, or a distinctly different phase of the project, from that which was funded.
+A: Yes, you may apply to the Our Town category for FY 2015 for a distinctly different project, or a distinctly different phase of the project, from that which was funded.

 Q: How long can my grant period be?

 A: Your grant period may be up to two years in length, and may start on October 1, 2015, or any time thereafter.
 If your project is part of a multi-year initiative, you may describe the broader vision but your application, including the budget, should reflect only the activities or phases of work that will occur within the grant period.

 Q: How do I know if my community is eligible?